bezmoradi/tutorials/go/godoc.md

 ```

 `// Package summary` is the summary of the package which usually is a short description.
 If we need to have a longer description as our main description of the package, we have to add `//` on a new line then add our main description.
-An important note on Godoc is that there should not be an empty line between the comment and what we are commenting on; in other words, the following snipper would not produce any Godoc simply because there is an empty line between the statements and comments:
+An important note on Godoc is that there should not be an empty line between the comment and what we are commenting on; in other words, the following snippet would not produce any Godoc simply because there is an empty line between the statements and comments:

 ```go
 // Package summary